 You see, it isn’t possible to buy Nano coin with fiat currencies.
 The network simply does not support that option.
 Instead, what you should do is find a reputable cryptocurrency exchange platform and buy some other cryptocurrency (preferably Ethereum) with fiat currencies and then use that to buy Nano.

 A good option would be Binance.
 If you don’t hold any Ethereum, you could buy it there and then use it to purchase Nano cryptocurrency straight into your wallet.
-Binance have proved their legitimacy as crypto exchange platform many times already – they have low fees and fast transaction speeds.
+Binance has proved their legitimacy as crypto exchange platform many times already - they have low fees and fast transaction speeds.

 If you do have Ethereum, however, then this makes things a bit easier.
 All you need to do is use the same crypto exchange to purchase Nano coins and that’s it - all that’s left to do now is wait until they appear in your wallet!